History of our Nonprofit & Political Committee

-We also publish eNewsletters via email to many island residents from time to time when an important issue presents itself.
+We also publish e-Newsletters to many island residents from time to time when an important issue presents itself.
+Please join the conversation.

-In the fall 2017 elections we endorsed Joe Deets for North Ward, Ted Jones for South Ward and Wayne Roth for Central Ward.
-For School Board, we endorsed Incumbent Sheila Jakubik.
+In the 2017 Fall elections we endorsed: Joe Deets for North Ward, Ted Jones for South Ward and Wayne Roth for Central Ward.
+For the School Board, we endorsed Incumbent Sheila Jakubik.

 Gloria Sayler, President